 (singolarmente se non possibile altrimenti).

-Le tracce sono pubblicate sul canale Teams del corso.
+Le tracce dei progetti sono pubblicate sul canale Teams del corso.

 - Prova orale sul programma del corso.